Kim Kardashian Says She Feels ‘Snatched’ In Bathroom Video And Instagram Has One Question

 Kim Kardashian appears to have generated a giant question.
-The Keeping Up With The Kardashians star took to social media earlier today, with an Instagram video dedicated to promoting her new SKIMS shapewear line.
-As The Inquisitr has previously reported, Kim has already seen questions thrown at her, although the comments left to Kim’s September 1 SKIMS post mostly saw fans querying about thongs.
+The Keeping Up With The Kardashians star took to social media on Wednesday with an Instagram video dedicated to promoting her new SKIMS shapewear line.
+As The Inquisitr previously reported, Kim has already seen questions thrown at her, although the comments left on Kim’s September 1 SKIMS post mostly saw fans asking about thongs.

-Today’s video saw Kim in a bathroom.
+Kim was featured in a bathroom on Wednesday.
 The 38-year-old was wearing a waist trainer from her range, with an announcement in the caption confirming that the new merch will be available for purchase at the end of this month.
-As to the footage, well, it showed Kim being the brand ambassador that she is.
-Kim was seen in a skin-tight black top with matching lowers, although eyes were likely on the waist trainer being donned.
+The footage showed Kim being the brand ambassador that she is.
+She was seen in a skin-tight black top with matching bottoms, although eyes were likely on the waist trainer.

-Kim explained that she used to give out waist trainers as a gift to all of her friends after they’d given birth, although the star did then go on to explain how the slimming aid makes her feel.
+Kim explained that she used to give out waist trainers as a gift to all of her friends after they’d given birth.
+The star then went on to explain how the slimming aid makes her feel.

 “To me it just makes me feel…really…snatched and I really don’t know…”